-English Pop Rock Band The 1975 to perform in Baltimore in November
+English pop rock band The 1975 to perform in Baltimore in November

-BALTIMORE - English Pop Rock Band The 1975 will be performing this November, the group announced Tuesday.
+BALTIMORE - English pop rock band The 1975 is stopping in Baltimore as part of a North America tour in November, the group announced Tuesday.

-The band will be performing its "Still...at their very best" tour at CFG Bank Arena on November 8.
+The band will be performing the "Still...at their very best" tour at CFG Bank Arena on November 8.

 Tickets for the show go on sale on Friday, June 23.